 What Is IVR Used For?

 Traditionally, IVRs were used to hold customers in a queue and direct customers to the correct department.
-In 2022, they do much more…
+Today, they serve a wide range of functions.

-Call routing is the first and most prominent use of what is IVR.
-Companies have been using IVRs to handle inbound calls and direct customers to relevant departments for years.
+Call routing is one of the most prominent functions of an IVR system.
+Businesses use IVR to answer inbound calls and direct customers to relevant departments for years.

-The IVR system routes inbound calls to the most relevant area, depending on the information a user provides at the menu stage.
-Customers give this info by touching their keypad or through voice recognition.
+Depending on the information a user provides at the menu stage, the IVR system routes inbound calls to the most relevant department.
+Customers give this information by touching their keypad (also known as DTMF inputs) or through voice recognition.

-Despite this, in a survey conducted by Vonage, 63% of participants stated they were “forced to listen to a menu of irrelevant options.”
+Despite this, another survey revealed that 63% of participants felt “forced to listen to a menu of irrelevant options.”
 So, creating an IVR menu that provides only the most necessary options is extremely important.

-Answering the most common options first, then layering down as they become less critical, is the way to create a menu that serves customers effectively.
+Answering the most common options first, then layering down less critical options, is the way to create a more effective and user-friendly menu.

 How Do IVRs Work?